What is Google Lens?

 How Google Lens works

 Lens compares objects in your picture to other images, and ranks those images based on their similarity and relevance to the objects in the original picture.
-Lens also uses its understanding of objects in your picture to find other relevant results from the web.
-Lens may also use other helpful signals, such as words, language, and other metadata on the image’s host site, to determine ranking and relevance.
+Lens also uses its understanding of the objects in your picture to find other relevant results from the web.
+Lens may also use other helpful signals, such as words, language and other metadata on the image’s host site, to determine ranking and relevance.

 Relevant and useful results